Understanding Actionable Alerts

 How to Address Actionable Alerts

-Meaning, the only way to automatically close an Actionable Alert in Liongard is to rectify the issue in the target system.
+Actionable Alerts are addressed by evaluating and/or clearing the issue in question on the system being inspected.
+This means that the only way to close an Actionable Alert in Liongard automatically is to rectify the issue in the target system.

 Example: Active Directory | User Accounts With Brute Force Attempts